ZhiZe-ZG/ReasonableResources/README.md

 ### Harvest Grass Yield Resources

-- [x] [Add] Harvest grass yield 1 hay.
+- [x] [Add] Harvest grass yield 2 hay.
-- [x] [Add] Harvest tall grass yield 2 hay.
+- [x] [Add] Harvest tall grass yield 3 hay.
+The harvest work of tall grass is a little more than grass.
-- [x] [Add] Harvest plant bush yield 2 wood log.
+- [x] [Add] Harvest plant bush yield 4 hay.
 The harvest work of bush is a little more than tall grass.
-- [x] [Add] Harvest plant brambles yield 2 wood log.
-The harvest work of bush is a little more than tall grass.
+- [x] [Add] Harvest plant brambles yield 4 hay.
+The harvest work of brambles is a little more than tall grass.

 ## Supported Languages